joshuahigginson1/AWS_Lambda_Function/README.md

-# AWS_Lambda_Function
+# Josh's AWS Lambda Function Repo

-A Repository for storing a list of my AWS Lambda Functions!
+This repository is a bucket for storing a list of my AWS Lambda Functions!